DeanoBurrito/northport/docs/kernel/SystemCallList.md

 ### Notes:
 - All ipc endpoints share the same namespace, meaning a mailbox and stream cannot have the same name.
-- Currently mailboxes are implemented *on top* of an IPC stream, meaning there are a number of config tricks that can be performed with the returned handle.
-However this is not in the spec for a reason, and may change, so don't rely on this functionality.
+- Currently mailboxes are implemented *on top* of an IPC stream, meaning that the usual IPC config operations can be performed with the returned handle.
+However, internally mailboxes use several structures inside of the shared buffer, so while it can be accessed directly, it is ill-advised.

 ## 0x47 - DestroyMailbox
 Destroys an existing mailbox, any unread or currently sending mail will be discarded.